Summary Information For: AAV5, FIX-Padua, Hemgenix, NCT03569891 (Phase III, Hope-B Trial)

 Not reported

-• Relative to lead–in, total bleeds were reduced by 83% and treated bleeds by 91% at W262
+• Relative to lead–in, total bleeds were reduced by 83% and treated bleeds by 91% at W264

-Further data related to bleeding episodes during lead-in in comparison to post-treatment period were taken from here7 and summarized as follows:
+Additional data on bleeding episodes during lead-in phase compared to post-treatment period were published in reference #5 and are summarized as follows:

 • The ABR for all bleeding episodes decreased after treatment